ohtsukalab/autogenu-jupyter/README.md

-Continuation/GMRES method in C++
+Numerical solvers for nonlinear model predictive control(NMPC)
 # Introduction
-This project provides the implementation of the continuation/GMRES(C/GMRES) method, a fase computation algorithm of NMPC proposed by T. Ohtsuka, in C++.
+This project provides numerical solvers for nonlinear model predictive control(NMPC).
+This project supports
+- Newton GMRES method (single-shoooting)

 # Requirement
+- C++11
 - Cmake
 - Eigen 3

 # Usage
+Firstly, write system's equation in nmpc_model.cpp and parameters in nmpc_model.hpp.
+In main.cpp, you have to select which solver to use, set parameters for solvers and declare solver().
+After that, you set initial state x0 and implement simulation with setting simulation time, sampling time, and file name of simulation data.

 # References
-1. T. Ohtsuka, A continuation/GMRES method for fast computation of nonlinear receding horizon control, Automatica, Vol. 40, No. 4, pp. 563-574 (2004)
-2. C. T. Kelly, Iterative methods for linear and nonlinear equations, Frontiers in Apllied Mathematics, SIAM (1995)
+1. C. T. Kelly, Iterative methods for linear and nonlinear equations, Frontiers in Apllied Mathematics, SIAM (1995)